yashjoshi76/Map/README.md

 # Map
-React Js practice for mapping, destructuring, and spread operator.
+React Js snippet for mapping, destructuring, and spread operator.